 Next, does the photographer fall within your budget?

-If all boxes above are check, the most important question to ask next is, do you feel comfortable with this person?
+If all boxes above are checked, the most important question to ask next is, do you feel comfortable with this person?

 There are a bazillion talented photographers out there.
 In Colorado especially, it is a very saturated market.
 If you love the person’s style and they fall within your budget, the next box to check is to ask yourself, do I want this person around me all day?
 There are some very intimate and private moments on a wedding day (like when your dress goes on!) and you want to be 100% comfortable having your photographer around during some of those vulnerable moments.
 When you find someone that puts you at ease during the meeting, who cares about supporting you during your planning process and on your day, you’ve found the right fit.